 Contact: rtweber2 [at] cs [dot] washington [dot] edu

-I'm a third-year graduate student in the Theory Group at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I'm a fourth-year graduate student in the Theory Group at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 I'm interested broadly in algorithm design for graph problems and combinatorial questions.
 I'm advised by Shayan Oveis Gharan and Anna Karlin.

 My CV is available here.